Please use QRISK®3. You can find the calculator here:

-We release a new version of QRISK®2 every April.
+We release a new version of QRISK® every spring, usually in April.

 Annual updates are required because of:

-These factors require us to remodel the QRISK®2 algorithm to the latest version of the QResearch® database each year to ensure the algorithm keeps up to date.
+These factors require us to remodel the QRISK® algorithm to the latest version of the QResearch® database each year to ensure the algorithm keeps up to date.
 If the algorithm is not re-calculated, then its performance would gradually decay and its clinical value would diminish as a result.
-We have therefore re-fitted the algorithm using a three quarter random sample of the QResearch® practices and incorporated this into the annual update of the software.
+We therefore re-fit the algorithm using a three quarter random sample of the QResearch® practices and incorporate this into the annual update of the software.

 - Changes in population characteristics - for example, incidence of cardiovascular disease (CVD) is falling; obesity is rising; smoking rates are falling;